 Starry 5G home internet coverage

 Starry is currently available in a few major markets, including Boston, Los Angeles, New York, Denver, Columbus, and Washington, D.C.
-The internet provider, which launched in 2017, isn’t yet available in a lot of areas, but you can plug in your address on Starry’s website (if you live in one of the listed areas) to see if you have access to its service.
+The internet provider, launched in 2017, isn’t yet available in many areas, but you can plug in your address on Starry’s website to see if you have access to its service.

 Allconnect: Let us compare providers for you